-DESCRIPTION showemailreport(8) displays the email reporting configuration data.
-When used without options, it displays current email report configuration data.
+DESCRIPTION | showemailreport(8) displays the email reporting configuration data.
+When used

-Privileges You must have platadm or platop privileges to run this command.
+Privileges You must have platadm, platop or fieldeng privileges to run this command.

 Emailreport information includes whether Emailreporting is enabled.
 If enabled, it also includes the list of addresses.